multipath-tcp/mptcp_net-next/Documentation/networking/mptcp-sysctl.rst

 ===============================

 add_addr_timeout - INTEGER (seconds)
-	Set the timeout after which an ADD_ADDR control message will be resent to an MPTCP peer that has not acknowledged a previous ADD_ADDR message.
+	Set the maximum value of timeout after which an ADD_ADDR control message will be resent to an MPTCP peer that has not acknowledged a previous ADD_ADDR message.

 	Do not retransmit if set to 0.